10 Criteria for Gauging the Long-Term Compatibility of New Suppliers of Organometallics

 Of course, price is a necessary qualifier.
 But the specifier is entering into a commitment that typically goes on for years — and decisions made early on become more tightly “locked in” at each development milestone.

-This article is to help your enter into — with your eyes wide open — a highly productive relationship with a new chemical supplier.
+This article is to help you enter into — with your eyes wide open — a highly productive relationship with a new chemical supplier.
 Here are 10 steps to qualify and access your new organometallics supply partner:

 - Increasingly stringent purity standards

 Needless to say, your purity specifications must be met — now and forever — no matter what.
 In the high purity fine and specialty chemicals markets, purity can be measured out to 3, 4, or even 5 decimal places.
+What are their metrology capabilities?

 Ask how you new supplier handles requests for higher purity standards than they’ve previously delivered.
 And what programs they have in place to continuously manufacture to those new, higher standards.